ccohen42/Thirteen_Stones/README.md

 # 13 Stones

 ## Overview
 **13 Stones** is an Android app developed using Android Studio.
 The app is a quick two-player game where players take turns picking stones from a pile.
-The player who picks the last stone wins.
+The player who picks the last stone loses.

 ## Features
 - **Two-Player Mode**: Play against another player.